 In these last few weeks, I’ve shared the origins of my novelThe Forgetting Flower.
 It’s a story about memories, about a botanically unique plant, about sisterly relationships, and about Paris and Poland.
 It’s even about an immigrant’s dream of having a better life, which I haven’t touched on that much in these posts but is a driving theme throughout the novel.
+I hope you enjoy.

 The Forgetting Flower Excerpt